-With cannabis legalization via legislation having fallen apart amidst an announcement that a ballot referendum would take place quickly after hopes had been renewed that it would pass in the lame-duck session, cannabis advocates in New Jersey are unhappy and planning their next move.
+NJ cannabis legalization via legislation has fallen with an announcement that a ballot referendum would take place quickly after hopes had been renewed that it would pass in the lame-duck session.
+So cannabis advocates in New Jersey are unhappy and planning their next move.

 “The timing was surprising, I’ll be honest,” said Sarah Fajardo, Policy Director for the ACLU of New Jersey.